Hastings Photographers (Thomas Mann junior)

 (born 1849, Hastings), eventually worked as a solicitor in Hastings].

-"Carver & Gilder (employing 5 men)", aged 35.
-By 1856, Thomas Mann senior had acquired business premises at 20 Robertson Street, Hastings.
+year old "Carver & Gilder (employing 5 men)".
+Thomas Mann junior's Photographic Studio in Robertson Street By 1856, Thomas Mann senior had acquired business premises at 20 Robertson Street, Hastings.
 As well as working as a carver & gilder, Thomas Mann senior sold artists' materials and ran an Artists' Repository at 20 Robertson Street.
 Thomas Mann senior also allowed his eighteen year old son to operate a photographic portrait studio in the building.
 In June 1856, Thomas Mann junior placed the following advertisement in The Hastings & St Leonards News :

 Thomas Mann junior opened his photographic portrait studio at his father's business premises at 20 Robertson Street, Hastings * in the Summer of 1856.
 The following year, Thomas Mann junior entered into a business partnership with a Mr Pedder, forming the firm of Pedder & Mann.
 Mr Pedder was presumably a veteran photographer as an advertisement for Messrs Pedder & Mann issued in May 1857 mentions "their long experience in the Photographic Art", yet Thomas Mann junior was only nineteen years of age and had been in business as a photographer for a period of only twelve months.